TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Linkhandler/Index.rst

    .. important::

-      Do not change the identifier after links have been created  using the LinkHandler.
+      Do not change the identifier after links have been created  using the `LinkHandler`:pn:.
 The identifier will be stored as part of the link in the database.